vekatze/neut/book/src/noetic-optimization.md

 You might have noticed that the type of `len` needs to be restricted to some extent.
 This point is covered later in this section.

-As you can see from the definition of `let-on`, a noema always have its "source" value.
-We'll call it as the hyle of a noema.
+As you can see from the definition of `let-on`, a noema always has its "source" value.
+We'll call it the hyle of a noema.

 ## Using a Noema: Viewing Its Content